PavitarSharma/Multi-Step-Form-Reactjs/README.md

-# Multi Step Form
+# Multi-Step Form

-This is multi step Form.
-I am using Reactjs, Tailwind CSS, react-select for build multistep.
+This is a multi-step Form.
+I am using Reactjs, Tailwind CSS, and react-select for building multistep.
 I wanted to implement react-hook-form for validation.
-How to implemnt react-hook-form in multistep form with react-selct ad other inputs .
-Please implement in this code.
+How to implement react-hook-form in multistep form with react-select ad other inputs.
+Please implement this code.

 ### Reactjs (Vite)
 ### react-hook-form